 - External independent member appointed by the Board of Directors

 These are all policies, practices, provisions, declarations, definition of responsibilities, mechanisms and measures set out by the Company to manage and protect ethics as our core value.

 These are all actions undertaken as a Company to convey, share, disseminate and promote our transparency practices and ethics management among our stakeholders.
 This is aimed at creating dialogue opportunities, transcending on engagement.

 The companies have the mandate of implementing effective systems to promote ethics, transparency and fight against corruption, in order to involve stakeholders and enabling collective actions that help protect social climate against corrupt practices.
-Convinced of this, we worked in 2015 on the following collective actions:

 Collective action of the colombian electric energy sector